CloudVPS/openpanel-buildbot-config/readme.txt

 a new repository should at least have a Packages.gz, as pbuilder does an apt-get update and expects it to work.
 There should be some non-failing

+chown the repo.
+Mention umask!

+There is no way to have a use a Property that has been set during a BuildStep, other than as a Property.
+Sometimes I think it would be handy to use, e.g. the result of 'cat /etc/debian_version' to determine my next BuildStep.
+This is not possible.

+Order is important.
+In order for the latest version of opencore to work, it needs an installation of the latest version of libgrace.
+Therefor, libgrace needs to be installed, packaged, uploaded to apt/yum repo, etc....
+Only then can opencore building start.